sjanel/aeronet/benchmarks/scripted-servers/README.md

 ninja pistache-bench-server
 ```

 **Note:** Pistache requires explicit `Connection: keep-alive` header in requests, otherwise it defaults to `Connection: Close` which severely impacts performance.
 All Lua benchmark scripts include this header automatically.
+The `mixed_workload.lua` scenario also injects a small percentage of `Connection: close` requests to simulate real-world connection churn.

 ## Benchmark Scenarios